evrythng/reactor-testing/README.md

     - `script` - Relative location of the Reactor script to be tested, including the `function` in the file specified by `event`.

-3. `$ npm install && node runner.js`
+3. `$ npm install && npm start`

 ## Important Note

-Make sure your callback returns a Promise!
-For example:
+Make sure your callback returns a Promise and exports event callbacks.
+For
+example:

 ```
 function onScheduledEvent(event) {